 A central nervous system (CNS) depressant like Dilaudid will cause extremely unpleasant withdrawal symptoms.
 Opioid drugs affect your whole body, and that means symptoms will be felt all over.
 The most immediate danger is dehydration and can be deadly if not treated.
 To avoid these symptoms, you must consider medical detox, which will provide you with medications that help overcome your most severe symptoms.

 While finishing detox is extremely important, it’s not the only level of care necessary to treat addiction.
-The National Institute on Drug Abuse (NIDA) stresses the importance of detox, but that it’s not sufficient in treating addiction alone.
+The National Institute on Drug Abuse (NIDA) stresses the importance of NCBI, but that it’s not sufficient in treating addiction alone.
 If you have psychological or medical necessities after detox, you must consider residential treatment to safeguard your sobriety.
 Talk to a doctor about your options today.